Non-Cartesian Guarded Recursion with Daggers

 \end{lemma}

 \begin{remark} The embedding $E \colon \NN \embed \QQ$ is $\Scat$-enriched. \end{remark}

-We use this category later in the paper as a model for a guarded reversible programming language (see \secref{sec:application}).
-To do so, the category $\NN$ needs to preserve some of the structure, both linked to guarded recursion and to the monoidal tensors.
+We later use this category as a model for a guarded reversible programming language (see \secref{sec:application}).
+To do so, the category $\NN$ needs to preserve structure both linked to guarded recursion and the monoidal tensors.
 The interaction with the dagger is detailed in the next section.